 From guitars and motorcycles to crayons and pretzel treats, Pennsylvania is a hotspot for manufacturing the world’s favorite products.
 These factories allow visitors to experience the process first-hand and gain an entirely new appreciation for their beloved products.

 The city of York is home to Harley-Davidson Vehicle Operations, the largest Harley-Davidson manufacturing facility in the country.
-Visitors can explore exhibits at the plant that detail the operation’s history and watch a movie for an inside look at Harley’s processes and products.
+Visitors can explore exhibits at the plant that highlight the operation’s history, and watch a movie for an inside look at Harley’s processes and products.
 Next, watch employees make parts and assemble different models, as well as custom motorcycles.
-During the tour guests even get the chance to sit on current production motorcycles.
+During the tour, guests even get the chance to sit on current production motorcycles.

 United States Mint - Philadelphia and its Countryside